This Day In Writing History

 Camus went to France and tried to enlist in the military but was disqualified because of his recurring tuberculosis.
 During the Nazi occupation of France, he joined the French Resistance.

 The French Resistance cell Camus joined was called Combat, and he served as the editor-in-chief of its underground newspaper of the same name, writing under the pseudonym Beauchard.

 When the Allies liberated France, Camus was there to witness and report on the defeat of the Nazis.
 Later, when the United States dropped an atomic bomb on Hiroshima, he was one of the few French newspaper editors to speak out against the bombing and express disgust.

 It was during the Nazi occupation of France that Albert Camus would publish his first novel.
-The Stranger (1942) was a classic work of existentialist and absurdist philosophical fiction.
+The Stranger (1942) was a classic work of existentialist philosophical fiction.

 Meursault, a young Algerian, drifts aimlessly through the tumultuous French Algerian landscape.
 Unable to feel for anyone including himself, he attends his mother's funeral, meets a girl, becomes entangled in the life of a local pimp, and ends up inexplicably killing a man.